MooersLab/jointprob1D/README.md

 Ravin Kumar also attended and spoke for about an hour.
 He provided invaluable insights about how best to read his book.
 He stressed that his book emphasizes the practice side before the theory.
-He recommened McElreath's book for the theory.
+He recommended McElreath's book for the theory.
-The book uses three probabilitistic programming languages: PyMC, tensorflow probability, and numpyro.
+The book uses three probabilistic programming languages: PyMC, tensorflow probability, and numpyro.

-Ravin is a mechanical enigineer who quit Space-X to spend time teaching himself BDA.
+Ravin is a mechanical engineer who quit SpaceX to spend time teaching himself BDA.
-He started contribuing to the [PyMC3](https://www.pymc.io/welcome.html) progect on GitHub.
+He started contributing to the [PyMC3](https://www.pymc.io/welcome.html) project on GitHub.
 He then got hired at Google to apply BDA to various problems.
-He enthusiasm for BDA is contagious, as seen in the [video](https://www.youtube.com/watch?v=foSPfzYs4yY) that he made about Bayeisan vs. Frquentist approaches.
+His enthusiasm for BDA is contagious, as seen in the [video](https://www.youtube.com/watch?v=foSPfzYs4yY) that he made about Bayesian vs. Frequentist approaches.

 He and others are offering a paid [course](https://www.intuitivebayes.com/introductorycourse) for professionals.
 The introductory course is available and two more are preparation.

-The [book](https://bayesiancomputationbook.com/welcome.html) is available on-line for free.
+The [book](https://bayesiancomputationbook.com/welcome.html) is available online for free.
-The [code](https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1) for the book is located on Github.
+The [code](https://github.com/BayesianModelingandComputationInPython/BookCode_Edition1) for the book is located on GitHub.
 The code in the book uses PyMC3, but the current version of pymc is version 5.
 The code has not been translated to PyMC5.
-The pymc community has a [discourse channel](https://discourse.pymc.io/) and an upcomming [webinar](https://pymcon.com/about) series.
+The pymc community has a [discourse channel](https://discourse.pymc.io/) and an upcoming [webinar](https://pymcon.com/about) series.
 They had a similar webinar [series](https://www.youtube.com/watch?v=UznM_-_760Y&list=PLD1x-BW9UdeHN2vwR6kIApJATd2jZzeya&index=1) in 2020.

 The first four chapters are the heart of the book.
 They are all that you need to start practicing BDA.
-Chapters 5 - 8 are specialized topics that cover areas that most people will to use.
+Chapters 5 - 8 are specialized topics that cover areas that most people will use.
 Chapters 9, 10, and 11 contain appendix material.

 - 1 & 2 Basics